Europe's fund firms do battle for business

 So fund firms based in Britain, the home of Europe's financial services industry, are racing their German peers to transform bloated product ranges and trim costs, as competition heats up and inflows slump.

-Last year's European mutual fund sales dwindled to 185.9 billion euros (156 billion pounds) - the third lowest in a decade.
+Last year's European mutual fund sales dwindled to 185.9 billion euros - the third lowest in a decade.

 "Everyone is posing the question: where am I really good?
 The process has only just begun," said Dirk Klee, head of Germany at the world's biggest fund manager, BlackRock (BLK.N).